 - An essay stating why you want to attend a service academy (500 words or less)

 - Minimum of three letters of recommendation.
-One of which is required to be from: a teacher, school administrator, guidance counselor, principal, or academic dean; with the accompanying completed recommendation form.
-All letters of recommmendation are to be sent my District office in signed and sealed envelopes.
+One of which is required to be from: a teacher, school administrator, guidance counselor, principal, or academic dean.
+All letters of recommmendation are to be sent to my District office in signed and sealed envelopes.

 What happens after I have completed my nomination file?